 In this example, lambda produces a de Bruijn index (i.e. Bound 0), and an abstraction.
 It also records the type of the abstracted variable and for printing purposes also its name.
 Note that because of the typing annotation on P, the variable x in P x is of the same type as the abstracted variable.
+If it is of different type, as in then the variable Free ("x", "bool") is not abstracted.
+This is a fundamental principle of Church-style typing, where variables with the same name still differ, if they have different type.

+'''

-If it is of different type, as in lambda @{term "x::nat"} @{term "(P::bool $\Rightarrow$ bool) x"} > Abs ("x", "nat", Free ("P", "bool $\Rightarrow$ bool") \$ Free ("x", "bool"))
+lambda @{term "x::nat"} @{term "(P::bool\Rightarrowbool) x"} > Abs ("x", "nat", Free ("P", "bool \Rightarrow bool") $ Free ("x", "bool"))

+'''